No Show Museum: Nothing world tour

-The No Show Museum has committed itself to the mission of not spreading anything all over the globe.
-For this reason, the museum is touring year after year from continent to continent.
+The No Show Museum committed itself to the mission to spread "nothing" in the World.
+For this reason, the museum was touring from 2015 to 2019 year after year from continent to continent.
 The first stage of the World Tour started in Zürich in July 2015 and led through 20 countries of Central and Northern Europe.
 It included around 30 exhibitions in museums and empty galleries in public spaces and remote areas.
 The tour ended in October 2015 with an exhibition and presentation of nothing in Venice where the No Show Museum was invited by Pro Helvetia's Salon Suisse as an official participant of the 56th Art Biennale.
 In the summer of 2016, the mobile museum was shipped from Europe to America with the mission to spread nothing in the New World: The 80-day exhibition tour led from New York to Canada, then to the West Coast of the U.S., and finally down to Baja California Sur, Mexico.

 The third stage took place from November 2017 to January 2018 and led from Baja California in Mexico through the countries of Central America (Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama) to Colombia, with numerous exhibitions in public space and in collaboration with museums and local galleries.
 The fourth stage took place in October and November 2018 with exhibitions in France, Spain and Portugal, including a show at Museum of Art, Architecture and Technology in Lisbon.

 Conceptual background

 Nothing as an aesthetic category

 In the course of the 20th century, nothing has become as distinctive an aesthetic category as “the beautiful”, “the ugly” or "the absurd".
 The artistic examination of the (non) phenomenon "nothing" has led artists and critics to question the traditional practices of art production and open up new possibilities of spatial, temporal and material interpretation.
 Nothing is usually understood as the negation of being and figuration, but strictly speaking, it is impossible to define nothing.
-Every attempt to describe, represent or materialize nothing is doomed to fail, and it is this very fact that has inspired many artists of the 20th century to work intensively with nothing and the paradoxes of its (re)presentation.
+Every attempt to describe, represent or materialize nothing seems doomed to fail, and it is this very fact that has inspired many artists of the 20th century to work intensively with nothing and the paradoxes of its (re)presentation.

 The result is a large number of artistic strategies and works on nothing.